PhyTeK/AI/README.md

-# Kaggle projects on Learning Machine and Artificial Inteligence
+# Kaggle competitions on Learning Machine and Artificial Inteligence
 Text Mining and multilabeling of aviation documents using naive Bayes and MLkNN classifiers